-Last updated on February 2, 2026
+Last updated on June 18, 2026

-So, after a lot of time spent planning, we reorganised few things in our home and as a result of that the space for my layout was also moved elsewhere.
+So, after a lot of time spent planning, we reorganized few things in our home and as a result of that the space for my layout was also moved elsewhere.
 And it seems that all my work I have written about a little in my last article was all for naught.

-My layout plan was pretty straight forward – split in two tables (for easier portability) and size of 230x50cm.
-The “main” part of the layout was the scene of a industrial zone producing spirits and bioethanol. filled with silos, pipelines and factory buildings.
+My layout plan was pretty straight forward – split into two tables (for easier portability) and size of 230x50cm.
+The “main” part of the layout was the scene of a industrial zone producing spirits and bioethanol.
+Filled with silos, pipelines and factory buildings.
 I had a plan for a side “shelf” which would be used for staging and storage purposes with a single track leading to the main part.
 The whole setup would create an L shape and had bit tight radii, but it was a sacrifice I was willing to make due to space constraints of the room.

 Now, I think it’s good to mention that my intention with this layout are mostly to create a fun track to run with believable scenery, but not to necessarily model a real track and or place.
 I made a complete 180 turn on my previous layout plan that was solely oriented about replicating a real spur in an industrial area.